nyccoder/linearFunc/README.md

 Output will produce in a function format.
 Example: 2x+1, x , 3x , etc.

-This small program is written in Python.
+This program is written in Python.